rutian/MyPart/MyPart_sensor/README.md

 ## Build Instructions

-More information about the sensor, along with detailed build instructions can be found [here todo](link)
+More information about the sensor, along with detailed build instructions can be found [here](http://www.instructables.com/id/How-to-Build-a-Portable-Accurate-Low-Cost-Open-Sou/)

 ## Bill of Materials